 When I was growing up and horror films were still a staple of late-night TV and then VHS tapes, one name I consistently encountered was Al Adamson.
 I’d been aware of his films from mentions in Famous Monsters and the occasional snide comment in books on the genre but seeing his films was a revelation.
 Films like Satan’s Sadists, Blood Of Ghastly Horror and, of course, Dracula vs. Frankenstein.
 While they weren’t exactly good, they were usually entertaining and they helped develop my love of low-budget and indie horror.

 Now David Gregory, (Master of Dark Shadows, Lost Soul: The Doomed Journey of Richard Stanley’s Island of Dr. Moreau) has given us Blood & Flesh: The Reel Life & Ghastly Death of Al Adamson, a look at the man, his films and his shocking death.

-There are also names that will be instantly recognized by fans of low budget cinema.
+There are also names that will be instantly recognized by fans of low-budget cinema.
 Sam Sherman, who distributed most of Al’s films via his Independent International Films.
-Actor/director John ‘Bud’ Cardos, (Kingdom Of The Spiders, The Day Time Ended), Gary Kent (Bonehill Road, The Incredible 2 Headed Transplant) and Fred Olen Ray are among the many interviewees.
+Actor/director John ‘Bud’ Cardos, (Kingdom Of The Spiders, The Day Time Ended), Gary Kent (Bonehill Road, Danger God) and Fred Olen Ray are among the many interviewees.
 Al himself appears in some old interviews talking about his films.
 The late John Bloom and Gary Graver are also featured in archival footage.

 Blood & Flesh: The Reel Life & Ghastly Death of Al Adamson made its world premiere at Fantasia 2019 as part of the Documentaries From The Edge program.
 It will be making the rounds of the festivals prior to release by Severin Films